 - Base thicker than the sidewalls (more common on antique pieces)

 You’ll note that I don’t include thickness as a criteria of quality.
 This is because coppersmiths produced pieces at a range of thicknesses using the same workmanship.
+(As above, Gaillard says “Our cookware is manufactured in all thicknesses with proportions that always keep the base stronger.”)
 While a thicker piece would have been more expensive than a thinner one, they were both made to the same standards of quality.

 By condition, I mean the physical state of the piece at the present moment.
 The great thing about copper cookware is that its condition can often be improved through skillful restoration — but not always.